danb0b/danb0b.github.io/content/notebook/iot/sonoff-s31-smart-plug-mod/index.md

     ```

 1. Find the tasmota device Wifi SSID, connect, and set up your home wifi
-1. connect to the new ip address and configure further
+1. connect to the new ip address and configure further, from [here](https://siytek.com/how-to-set-up-tasmota-mqtt-auto-discovery-for-home-assistant/)

 ```bash
 SetOption19 on
 ```

 1. For ESP32 devices, get the tasmota32.factory.bin